structureddynamics/OSF-Datasets-Management-Tool/README.md

 If the `wsf:Action` property is not used to define a record, then `create` is assumed by the DMT.

-This is the machanism that is used to synchronize datasets to structWSF using the DMT.
+This is the machanism that is used to synchronize datasets to OSF Web Services using the DMT.
 If nothing is specified, then records are simply created.

 Missing Properties and Classes
 ------------------------------

 Folder where the missing vocabulary properties and classes are logged.
-When you index new datasets into a structWSF instance, it doesn't mean that all the properties and classes that you are using in that dataset are currently defined in the structWSF instance where you are indexed them.
+When you index new datasets into a OSF Web Services instance, it doesn't mean that all the properties and classes that you are using in that dataset are currently defined in the OSF Web Services instance where you are indexed them.
 Even if they are not defined, they will get indexed.
 However what is put into this folder are files where you will be able to see which property, or which class, that needs to be added to the ontologies.